Dermatological - Case 1

 Presenting Complaints

-The patient presents with concerns about progressive hair loss over the past 2-3 years.
+The patient presents with concerns about the appearance of warts on his hands.

 History of Presenting Complaint